 Unfortunately, there is another type of pain that isn’t useful.
 Sometimes our bodies can be fooled into sending pain signals to the brain when there is no current physical injury to the body.
 This may be due to an old injury or because a nerve has become trapped.
 Doctors often refer to this as Chronic Pain.

 Medication and surgical procedures are not always able to get rid of all the pain.
-There are a lot of different psychological and physiological strategies that can help alleviate the pain.
+There are a lot of different psychological and physiological strategies that can help alleviate or manage the pain.
 It’s important to find the strategies that work for you.

 Any questions or comments?